josh-helpert/elder-syntax/docs/basic_types.markdown

       c = 3
     ```
 * `"` is a inline `String`
-  * Every character after starting quote is it's content
+  * Every character after starting quote is it's content including whitespace
   * The escape character `\` works as expected
   * Terminates
-    * Is terminated by closing `"` or at end of line
+    * Since inline, is terminated by closing `"` or at end of line
   * eg these are equivalent
     ```
     str = "my long name"